Improving Our Relationship With Our Moms

 - Find grace in her humanness.
 Your mom is allowed to mess up.
 And, she should because if she didn’t she would have a bit of a perfection problem.
 Our moms did not parent us perfectly.
 Often, they “helicoptered” over us or were nowhere to be found.
 Some of them even hurt us from their own unresolved pain.
 I think all of this is ok.
 It reminds us that even the most intrinsic love is not black and white.
 And, it convicts us to shed our shame and self-criticism in our own faulty parenting.

 - Learn your mom’s “mom style”.
 Some clients share a desire to be best friends with their daughters.
 Others hold strong to a strict role as “parent”.
-And, often these moms styles change and evolve as us daughters grow up.
-I love being curious about learning what my mom is hoping for in our specific relationship at this point in time.
+And, often these mom styles change and evolve as daughters grow up.
+I love being curious about learning what my mom is hoping for in our specific relationship at a point in time.
 It allows me to meet her there, and also express observation when my needs may be different in certain moments.

 - Grieve that which is not.
 Us women look around and we compare.
 We just do.
 We see better marriages, better cars and homes, cuter or more successful kids (or just having kids in general) and more successful status.
 And, we compare our moms.
 I know many are reading this and thinking, “at least you have a mom”.
 “At least your mom didn’t beat the crap out of you”.
 “At least your mom would have protected you from her own husband molesting you”.
 “At least your mom isn’t crazy”.
 “At least your mom actually wants a relationship”.
 “At least your mom is local”.
 I have heard all of these numerous times.
 I get it, it really is unfair.
 I believe it is critical to acknowledge what is missing and what cannot be repaired or fixed in our relationship with our moms.
 Often, our moms are not in therapy and are not interested in getting better.
 This call-to-action for grief recovery and reparative healing is on us, not them.
 If you have not yet done so, grieve what your mother is not and never will be.